 Also note that the Excel Sumif function is not case-sensitive.
 So, for example, the text strings "TEXT" and "text" will be considered to be equal.

-The following example shows the Excel Sumif function using critia based on numerical values.
+The following example shows the Excel Sumif function using critia based on numeric values.

 Further examples of the Excel Sumif function can be found on the Microsoft Office website.